 Concern for environment

-Deeply felt sense of responsibility to solving our customers' problems
+Deeply felt sense of responsibility to solving our customers' problems3 IKEA, 2002 - website

 nb IKEA tells founders stories as opposed to listing values.
 Listing approximate